ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 Displays a list of files in a *playlist* which are missing *approved lyric* files.

 Does not display songs that have been pre-approved to be in “lyriclessness” state.
-These are songs we’ve given up our serach on. (todo: verify through testing that pre-approved lyricless songs do not show up here)
+These are songs we’ve given up our search on. (todo: verify through testing that pre-approved lyricless songs do not show up here)

 ![image](https://github.com/user-attachments/assets/42fb6e4e-2cea-48e1-bbc8-499454c201ae)